Joseph Mercola: Website and publications

-Vaccinations
+Anti-vaccine views

 Mercola is a critic of vaccines and vaccination policy, claiming that too many vaccines are given too soon during infancy.
-He hosts anti-vaccination activists on his website, advocates other measures rather than vaccination in many cases such as using vitamin D rather than a flu shot despite the data not being conclusive and strongly criticizes influenza vaccines.
+He hosts anti-vaccination activists on his website, advocates other measures rather than vaccination in many cases such as using vitamin D rather than a flu shot and strongly criticizes influenza vaccines.
 Mercola is viewed as an anti-vaccine propagandist.
 As of 2019, he has donated at least $4 million to anti-vaccine groups though his Natural Health Research Foundation, including more than $2.9 million to the anti-vaccination group the National Vaccine Information Center, amounting to about 40 percent of that organization's funding.
 He co-funded an anti-vaccination ad in Times Square in 2011.

 Mercola has asserted that thimerosal, a vaccine preservative, is harmful due to its mercury content.
 Thimerosal has been removed from most vaccines given to young children in the U.S., with no effect on rates of autism diagnosis.
 Extensive evidence has accumulated since 1999 showing that this preservative is safe, with the World Health Organization stating in 2006 that "there is no evidence of toxicity in infants, children or adults exposed to thimerosal in vaccines."

+Using web browsing data collected between 2016 and 2019, one study found that Mercola's web site had the highest number of visits among a group of sites with vaccine-skeptical content.

 In March 2021, an analysis of Twitter and Facebook anti-vaccine content found Mercola's to be one of 12 individual and organization accounts producing up to 65% of all anti-vaccine content on the platforms.
 As of June 2021, his various social media channels accounted for a total audience exceeding 4.1 million followers.